immersive-web/webvr-polyfill/README.md

 consider tweaking some of the above parameters.
 In particular, keeping `BUFFER_SCALE` at 0.5 (the default) will likely help a lot.

+## WebVR 1.1 Shim

+The polyfill exposes a helper method `WebVRPolyfill.InstallWebVRSpecShim` which installs a shim that updates a WebVR 1.0 spec implementation to WebVR 1.1.

 ## Development

 If you'd like to contribute to the `webvr-poyfill` library, check out